Dan M. Rooney: Early life and college

+Executive career

 In 1960, Rooney originally worked as director of personnel for the Steelers.
+In 1969, Rooney was appointed by his father to be the team's general manager, succeeding Francis Fogarty, who retired following the 1968 season.
+Rooney's first season as general manager saw him select Joe Greene third overall, who later became a staple of the team's Steel Curtain defense throughout their 1970's dynasty teams.
+After a poor outing in 1969 with a 1–13 record, Rooney stepped down from the general manager position, instead hiring Dick Haley.
+Hiring Haley proved fruitful for the team as he acquired the 1974 draft class which featured four future Hall of Fame players.

 By early 1969, Rooney was managing the day-to-day operations of the team and personally selected the coaching hire of Chuck Noll.
 Rooney was appointed team president in 1975 and was officially given full operational control of the franchise.
-His father remained Chairman and President Emeritus, as well as the public face of the franchise, until his death in 1988.
+His father remained chairman and President Emeritus, as well as the public face of the franchise, until his death in 1988.
+Rooney oversaw all six championship teams for the Steelers between Super Bowl IX and Super Bowl XLIII and played a role in hiring all three of the Steelers' head coaches in 1969, 1992 and 2007.

 Rooney generally avoided the spotlight, but he was a very active owner behind the scenes.
 Rooney helped lead the negotiations of the collective bargaining agreement of 1982, and is largely credited both by owners and players for ending a strike that lasted half of the season.
 He was also one of the main architects of the salary cap, which was implemented in 1993.
 Rooney became the patriarch and controlling owner of the team, following the death of his father.
 In 2003, Rooney followed in his father's footsteps by slowly ceding day-to-day operations of the franchise to the next generation of the family.
 While Rooney was still chairman, and to many fans, the public face of the team, his son Art Rooney II assumed full operational control of the Steelers.

 In 1995, Rooney tried to stop the Steelers' biggest rival, the Cleveland Browns, from moving to Baltimore.
 He and Buffalo Bills owner Ralph Wilson were the only owners to vote against the move and he was a driving force in ensuring the Browns return to Cleveland in 1999.